gspad/nft-benefits/README.md

 This project is a full-stack application that displays NFT benefits.
 It consists of a frontend built with Next.js and a backend built with Express.js and TypeScript.
 The backend connects to a MySQL database to fetch and insert NFT benefits.

+This project is deployed on Platform.sh and can be accessed at https://main-bvxea6i-bko4llqsldvs2.ch-1.platformsh.site.

 ## Getting Started

 ### Prerequisites